 From the Certificates snap-in, locate the certificate in the Certificates / Personal folder, right-click the Certificate, point to All Tasks, and then click Export.

 Complete the Certificate Export Wizard, storing the certificate file in a convenient location.

-The SQL Server Service Account must have read permissions on the certicate used to force encryption on the SQL Server.
+The SQL Server service account must have read permissions on the certificate used to force encryption on the SQL Server.
 For a non-privileged service account, read permissions will need to be added to the certificate.
 Failure to do so can cause the SQL Server service restart to fail.